ibm-cloud-docs/codeengine/getting-started.md

 5. Enter a name for the job and specify `docker.io/ibmcom/testjob` for the container image.
 Use a name for your job that is unique within the project.
 For this example, you do not need to modify the default values for environment variables or runtime settings.
 6. Click **Deploy**.
 7. From your job page, in the Jobs pane, click **Submit job**.
-8. From the Submit job pane, accept all of the default values and click **Submit job** again to run your job.
+8. From the Submit job pane, accept all of the default values, and click **Submit job** again to run your job.

 When logging is enabled, the expected output of `Hello World` is displayed in the logs.
 To learn about running jobs with logging enabled, see [Running a job](/docs/codeengine?topic=codeengine-kn-job-deploy).
 {: tip}